-(Table 1) Within education and awareness, knowledge of the availability of the service and where to go to access the service accounted for 82% barriers reported.
-Being put on a waitlist accounted for a majority (66%) of wait-related issues barriers.
+(Table 1) Within education and awareness, knowledge of the availability of the service and where to go to access the service accounted for 82% of barriers reported.
+Being put on a waitlist accounted for a majority (66%) of wait-related barriers.
 Poor communication and/or follow up from staff members when contacting participants comprised a majority (51%) of barriers related to staff interactions.
-Almost all (86%) of eligibility barriers related to participants being told they did not meet eligibly requirements to receive the service or difficulty obtaining the required documentation to establish eligibility.
-Among administrative issues, long or complex processes required to obtain services sufficient to create a burden to access comprised most (59%) the barriers reported.
+Eightysix percent (86%) of eligibility barriers related to participants being told they did not meet eligibly requirements to receive the service or difficulty obtaining the required documentation to establish eligibility.
+Among administrative issues, long or complex processes required to obtain services sufficient to create a burden to access comprised most (59%) of the barriers reported.

 Most (84%) of health insurance-related barriers occurred because the participant was uninsured or underinsured and experiencing coverage gaps for needed services or medications.
 The largest proportion (81%) of transportation-related barriers occurred when participants had no access to transportation.
 It is notable that multiple participants reported losing bus cards and the difficulty of replacing the cards presented a barrier to accessing other services.
 Inability to afford the service accounted for all barriers relating to participant financial resources.
-The service being offered at a distance that was inaccessible to participants or being recently released from incarceration accounted for most (77%) of accessibility-related barriers, though it is worth note that low or no literacy accounted for 14% of accessibility-related barriers.
+Services being offered at an inaccessible distance or participants being recently released from incarceration accounted for most (77%) accessibility-related barriers, though it is of noteworthy that low or no literacy accounted for 14% of accessibility-related barriers.
 Receiving resources that were insufficient to meet participant needs accounted for most resource availability barriers.
-Homelessness accounted for virtually all housing-related barriers.
+Homelessness accounted for virtually all housingrelated barriers.
 Instances in which the participant's employer did not provide sufficient sick/wellness leave for attend appointments comprised most (60%) employment-related barriers.